Coal & Coal Seam Gas

 Meanwhile, Australian coal exports are set to double over the next 10-15 years.
 Coal exports currently contribute 1.2 times the greenhouse gas emissions that is currently emitted within Australia's borders.
 Current expansion plans for Queensland coal exports alone will emit an additional 460 million tonnes of CO2 into the atmosphere per year.
 This is equivalent to the annual emissions of 65 average coal-fired power stations.

 Friends of the Earth is part of the struggle against coal and coal-seam gas expansion in Australia.
-Friends of the Earth Melbourne is involved in the fight to stop the HRL plant approval.
+Friends of the Earth Melbourne was involved in the successful fight to stop the HRL plant approval and is working with more than 25 communities across the state to oppose new coal and gas proposals.
 Friends of the Earth Brisbane has both coal and coal-seam gas campaigns.
 They are active in the Lock the Gate Alliance which is a network of over 110 groups around Australia that have locked their gates against coal and coal seam gas mining companies, and embarked on a campaign of non-cooperation.
 The Six Degrees collective in Brisbane is resisting expansion of coal exports and coal mining on prime agricultural land.

 GET INVOLVED